 One thing I find amusing about the human species is how we continue doing things that clearly make us ill.
 My first tussle with hard alcohol certainly fits that bill.
 Mom worked until six or so most nights which left me three solid hours after school one day to put a serious dent in the half gallon jug of vodka she kept stashed in a kitchen cabinet to mix with pink lemonade in the fridge.
-My binge amounted to forty-five minutes of pounding straight shots out of the bottle until I was completely hammered, eating leftover spareribs from a pan standing at the sink and then puking my guts out all over the upstairs bathroom before passing out in the bedroom I shared with Abby and Sean.
+My binge amounted to forty-five minutes of pounding straight shots out of the bottle until I was completely hammered, eating leftover spareribs from a pan standing at the sink and then puking my guts out all over the upstairs bathroom before passing out in the bedroom I shared with Abby and Jon.

 I’ve always been fast on my feet, so when mom got home and asked me what was wrong, I pleaded food poisoning, the spareribs I ate as the culprit for my plight.
 I still don’t know if she believed me or not, but she spent the evening putting a washcloth on my forehead and taking care of me, so something worked out in my favor.
 If the puke she cleaned up smelled liked vodka, mom either didn’t notice or didn’t mention it, though I suspect I got away with one, because she was never shy to assign punishment and digging into her booze was definitely a capital offense.